Nationalist Movement Party: Ideology

-The MHP represents the Nine-Light doctrine, based on Turkish nationalism shaped by Islam.
-The MHP is widely described as a neo-fascist party linked to extremist and violent militias, as well as organized crime groups.
+The MHP represents the Nine-Light doctrine, based on ultranationalism shaped by Islam.
+The MHP is widely described as a neo-fascist party.
 Since the 1990s it has, under the leadership of Devlet Bahçeli, gradually moderated its programme, turning from ethnic to cultural nationalism and conservatism and stressing the unitary nature of the Turkish state.
-Notably, it has moved from strict, Kemalist-style secularism to a more pro-Islamic stance, and has – at least in public statements – accepted the rules of parliamentary democracy.
-Some scholars doubt the sincerity and credibility of this turn and suspect the party of still pursuing a neo-fascist agenda behind a more moderate and pro-democratic façade.
-Nevertheless, MHP's mainstream overture has strongly increased its appeal to voters and it has grown to the country's third-strongest party, continuously represented in the National Assembly since 2007 with voter shares well above the 10% threshold.
+MHP's mainstream overture has strongly increased its appeal to voters and it has grown to the country's third-strongest party, continuously represented in the National Assembly since 2007 with voter shares well above the 10% threshold.
+The party has also been described as following the ideology of Islamokemalism and espousing Turkish–Islamic nationalism.

 Opposition to the HDP

 Due to their ideological differences, the MHP is strongly opposed to any form of dialogue with the left-wing pro-Kurdish Peoples' Democratic Party (HDP), which Devlet Bahçeli has often opposed by voting against in Parliament.
 A notable example was in the June–July 2015 parliamentary speaker elections, where the MHP declared that they would not support any candidate and cast blank votes after the HDP announced support for the Republican People's Party (CHP) candidate Deniz Baykal.
 The MHP also ruled out any prospect of a coalition government that receives support from the HDP after the June 2015 general election resulted in a hung parliament, even rejecting CHP leader Kemal Kılıçdaroğlu's offer of Bahçeli becoming Prime Minister in such a coalition.
 MHP deputy leader Celal Adan claimed that 'even using our party's name in the same sentence as the HDP will be counted as cruelty by us.'

+The party strongly opposed the peace negotiations between the government and the Kurdistan Workers Party.

 In early September 2015, the MHP and the HDP both voted against the new interim election government ministers from taking their oaths of office, causing speculation of whether the MHP was dropping their harsh stance against the HDP.
 However, Semih Yalçın downplayed any notions of an alliance between the two parties, stating that "a broken clock will still show the correct time once a day, the HDP can sometimes take a correct decision in Parliament.
 Showing this as a 'MHP-HDP coalition' is a deliberate diversion."
 In 2021 Bahçeli has demanded the closure of the HDP in several speeches, a move that is considered un-democratic and authoritarian.

+In early 2025, MHP leader Devlet Bahçeli engaged in unprecedented dialogue with the Kurdish-oriented DEM Party, a successor to the HDP, following a call for peace from imprisoned PKK leader Abdullah Öcalan.
+This initiative led to a ceasefire declaration by the PKK in March 2025.
+However, Bahçeli has consistently rejected any association with the HDP.
+He has reiterated calls for the HDP's closure, viewing the party's activities as incompatible with national unity.